OnePointCollab/onecloudplanet_docs/docs/control-panel/cloud-platform/networks/load-balancer/create-load-balancer.md

 title: Create a Load Balancer
 ---

-# Creating a Load Balancer
+# Create a Load Balancer

 1. Go to the **Load Balancers** section.